 Does Whey Protein Powder Contain Soy?

-Some whey protein powders use soy to instantize their formula.
+Some whey powders use soy to instantize their formula.
 This makes it easier to mix the powder.
 However, not all whey powders contain soy.
 That said, there are definitely whey powders that do not contain soy.

 Is Soy Protein Powder Bad for You?